renatoathaydes/ceylon-gradle-plugin/README.md

 * importJars - imports transitive dependencies into the `output` repository.
 * compileCeylon - compiles the Ceylon module.
 * runCeylon - runs the Ceylon module
+* testCeylon - runs the tests in the test module

 Examples: